Clean architecture - Hexagonal architecture, Screaming architecture, DCI, BCE

 Implementation details

-The book comes with code examples to illustrate the scenarios and also to make statements on the point being made, therefore, there is no folder structure, file name convention or what so ever to “glue the pieces together”.
+The book comes with code examples to illustrate the scenarios and also to make statements on the point being made, therefore, there is no folder structure, file name convention or whatsoever to “glue the pieces together”.
 This is a point to improve, but not necessary in the book.
-I would argue that for any programmer with a few years of experience, the concepts given are understandable, but there are programmers like me that like some sort of guide lines so the it is possible to compare implementations.
+I would argue that for any programmer with a few years of experience, the concepts given are understandable, but there are programmers like me who like some sort of guidelines so that it is possible to compare implementations.

 [7] provides an implementation of clean architecture using java.
-It goes along the clean architecture definitions and depicts folder structure, files, boundaries, abstractions and also reinforce definitions on the use cases.
+It goes along the clean architecture definitions and depicts folder structure, files, boundaries, and abstractions and also reinforces definitions on the use cases.

 References